rotundasoftware/backbone-courier/README.md

 * Makes it easy to modify messages as appropriate for larger contexts as they bubble up your view hierarchy.
 * Takes advantage of existing DOM tree to automatically infer view hierarchy structure (by default).
 * Allows child views to call specific functions on their parent views that return values, without explicit dependencies.
-* Provides option to explicitly enumerate the messages are allowed to be emitted by each view.
+* Provides option to enumerate the exact messages are allowed to be emitted by each view.
 * Does not use event binding or explicit references so there is no cleanup necessary when views are destroyed.

 ## What is the problem, anyway